-WHO 'deeply concerned' by Long COVID
+WHO 'deeply concerned' by long COVID

 |

-GENEVA, Switzerland (AFP)—With nearly 200 million people known to have had COVID-19, the WHO said Wednesday it was deeply concerned by the unknown numbers who may still be suffering with Long COVID.
+GENEVA, Switzerland (AFP) — With nearly 200 million people known to have had the novel coronavirus, the World Health Organization (WHO) said yesterday it was deeply concerned by the unknown numbers who may still be suffering with long COVID.

-The World Health Organization urged people struggling with the after-effects of the virus -- despite having recovered from the acute phase -- to seek medical help.
+The WHO urged people struggling with the after-effects of the COVID-19 — despite having recovered from the acute phase — to seek medical help.

 Long COVID remains one of the most mysterious aspects of the pandemic.